 The Quo Vadis was opulent, heavy with columns and red velvet, Italian mosiacs in the entry, and the two restaurateurs, Gino Robusti and Bruno Caravaggi, paraded the dining room at night in tuxedos.
 Grace Kelly, Frank Sinatra, and Nat King Cole ate there.
 Frank Sinatra was one of the few diners not required to wear a tie during dinner.
 Nevertheless, he always wore a tie.

-The psychiatrist was terribly hungry.
+The psychiatrist was hungry.
+He almost felt famished.
 He finished his omelet and ordered another martini.
 He knew the groundskeeper was falling apart, but there was only so much he could do.
 The problem was the time it was taking.
 It was taking too long getting to D-Day.
 The young man’s headaches had been getting worse.
 There was less than a week to go, but he was concerned.

 He had been using scopolamine to fine-tune the hypnosis sessions, and there hadn’t been any adverse effects, no dry mouth, no itching, or hallucinations.
 Headaches weren’t listed in the literature as an adverse effect.
 He was puzzled, although not surprised, by the headaches.
 Jackson Pollack had come down with several migraine-like headaches in July.